- Nine Reasonable Suspicion Training Tips for DOT Supervisors

-U.S. DOT Does Specify a Heck of A Lot
+U.S. DOT Does Specify Much

 The DOT does not specify the type of training modality.
 They don’t mention anything about certification.
 And the government has no rules associated with the types of drugs that must be focused on in training.
 Note: When the 1986 Drug Free Workplace Act was signed by President Ronald Reagan, five general categories of drugs of abuse were mention specifically, including Phencyclidine or PCP.
 Remember that stuff?
 You don’t hear much about it anymore, but it’s still out there.
 (Controls on its ingredients caused a fast drop-off in its production by drug criminals.)

+You may be able to piece together a suitable substance abuse training program from selections you will find on our main drug and alcohol education page.
 Within these categories are host of other drugs of abuse like various opioids, club drugs, inhalants, and odd substances, many of which are illegal but still available off the Internet – peyote, mescaline, bath sales, Spice/K2, Saliva, Ketamine, GHB, Meth, Ecstasy, and more.

 We wrote this article from experience and include nine tips we think are worth considering when you are training your supervisors in reasonable suspicion.
 There are more than nine tips that we would like to share, but at the risk of making this article no longer than it is right now, let’s keep it to these nine.